mattvague/css-styleguide/README.md

 Complicated elements, such as a sidebar, might require hundreds of lines to style.
 In these cases, it's often appropriate to separate the related styles into multiple files in a subdirectory, such as `sidebar/`.

-### Style Block Orgainization
+### Style Block Organization & Ordering

 In order to keep application styles easy for anyone to jump into and work with it's imporatant to keep style block organization consistent.

 There are no hard-and-fast rules here, but some tips are:

 - Include mixins at the top of style blocks instead of scattered throughout each style block to make a selector's inherited properties obvious
-- Pick an order for style properties and stick to it (alphabetical, by category, etc)
+- Group style properties by "Positioning", "Display & Box Model", "Font", "Aesethtics", "Flexbox", etc (roughly following https://github.com/necolas/idiomatic-css)
 - Place parent element styles (if any) at the top of a style block, followed by pseudo selectors and finally nested child selectors (with a space seperating them from parent styles)

 ## Maintainability